Researchers discuss sociolinguistics text

 An elevator pitch is a quick 'advert' about you, a product, service, organisation or process.
 While it should be brief, around 30 seconds, your message should be clear to the audience.
 For example, if you are asked to give an elevator pitch about yourself at an assessment centre or job interview, you should explain who you are, what you're looking for in a job and how you can benefit a company or organisation.

-An elevator pitch isn't a 'sales pitch'.
-Avoid telling the employer how great you are.
+An elevator pitch isn't a 'sales pitch' so avoid telling the employer how great you are.
 Instead, talk about how you can develop or contribute towards the business.

 The following web links provide some useful information on elevator pitches: